 Fully packaged Linux-based computer science lab exercises with an initial emphasis on cybersecurity.

 Labtainers include more than 50 cyber lab exercises and tools to build your own.
-Import a single VM appliance or install on a Linux system and your students are done with provisioning and administrative setup, for these and future lab exercises (brief demo).
+Import a single VM appliance and your students are done with provisioning and administrative setup, for these and future lab exercises (brief demo).

 - Consistent lab execution environments and automated provisioning via Docker containers